 Staple Gun for DIY Upholstered Headboard

 By the way. you’ll need a staple gun to secure the fabric to the back of the board–if you need one, this is a good one.)

 How to Add Nailhead Arms to DIY Upholstered Headboard

 Adding the arms was probably the most cumbersome part of the project.
 Definitely clear away little holes for the screws, as Sarah from Dorsey Designs says.
 And if at first, you don’t succeed, try, try again.
 We had to completely unscrew one of the arms and redo it before we got it on right.
 We found the best method was to put the whole headboard and arm on our kitchen table while we screwed it in.

 Add Nailhead Trim to Headboard Arms

-Then put on a couple of chick flicks, mark where you want all the nail heads to go (I did them every 1/2″), and go nuts!
+Then put on a couple of movies, mark where you want all the nail heads to go (I did them every 1/2″), and go nuts!
 Not gonna lie–it was a lot of nailing.

 Here is the finished product!